Shenzhen (Guangdong) City Information

 Source: Shenzhen Municipal Bureau of Statistics

-According to the 2016 Report on China’s Urban Competitiveness, as published by the Chinese Academy of Social Sciences, Shenzhen is ranked as number one on the mainland in terms of “overall economic competitiveness”.
-It is also regarded as one of China’s most important high-tech R&D and manufacturing bases, while additionally being home to the world’s third largest container port and China’s fourth largest airport.
+According to the 2018 Report on China’s Urban Competitiveness, as published by the Chinese Academy of Social Sciences, Shenzhen is ranked as number one on the mainland in terms of “overall economic competitiveness”.
+It is also regarded as one of China’s most important high-tech R&D and manufacturing bases.
+In 2018, Shenzhen was the world’s fourth largest container port and China’s fourth largest airport for cargoes.
 Shenzhen’s per capita GDP is the highest in Guangdong.

 Dating back as far as 2008, the GDP share of Shenzhen’s tertiary industries has exceeded the 50% mark.
-In 2017, such industries accounted for 58.6% of the total.
+In 2018, such industries accounted for 58.7% of the total.
 Overall, the city has four pillar industries – high-tech, financial services, modern logistics and the cultural sector.
-In the case of its high-tech industries their overall value-added output has risen from RMB305.9 billion in 2010 to RMB735.9 billion in 2017, an average annual growth rate of 13.4%.
+In the case of its high-tech industries their overall value-added output has risen from RMB305.9 billion in 2010 to RMB829.7 billion in 2018, an average annual growth rate of 13.4%.